The Feels (song): Reception

 "The Feels" was met with generally positive reviews from music critics.
 Rhian Daly of NME gave it a five-star rating, describing the song as "an infectiously fun bop" and hoped that Twice would get the attention that they deserve in the West.
 For Atwood Magazine, Danny Vagnoni contrasted "The Feels" with Twice's second Korean studio album, Eyes Wide Open (2020), as it took an opposite direction from the album—which he described as a "catalogue of darker, minor key tracks"—and gave something that resembles the optimism of their earlier work.
 The Harvard Crimson's Allison S. Park praised its upbeat, relatable depiction of first love.
 Despite using clichéd phrases, the song's high-quality production and consistent bass beat effectively convey the fluttering feelings of love.
 Park highlights the song's relatability and Twice's dependable character as a top K-pop group, noting that this single is their first all-English release aimed at expanding their international presence.
 Mashable named "The Feels" as "[one] of the best, most influential K-pop performances of 2021".
-Likewise, NME included the song in their list, with Daly calling it a "perfect soundtrack" and complimenting the members’ "confident" vocal delivery and attitude.
-Similarly, Rolling Stones Kristine Kwak praised the "slick" bass line and vocal production; they continue to call the song's chorus "one of the year’s most effervescent choruses".
+Likewise, NME included the song in their list, with Daly calling it a "perfect soundtrack" and complimenting the members' "confident" vocal delivery and attitude.
+Similarly, Rolling Stone's Kristine Kwak praised the "slick" bass line and vocal production; they continue to call the song's chorus "one of the year's most effervescent choruses".